MicrosoftDocs/Devices-docs/surface-hub/meet-on-surface-hub.md

 ## Applications

 When you start apps on Surface Hub, they are stored in memory and data is stored at the application level.
-Data is available to all users during that session (or meeting) until date is removed or overwritten.
+Data is available to all users during that session (or meeting) until data is removed or overwritten.
 When **End session** is selected, Surface Hub application state is cleared out by closing applications, deleting browser history, resetting applications, and removing Skype logs.

 ### Close applications